somaproject/acqboard/docs/signalchain/signalchain.rst

 This chapter outlines the design and implementation of the primary Soma Acquisition Board signal processing chain, from low-level differential input to encoded binary data.
-This is a design chapter only; all figures are from simulation and design specifications.
+Here we present the high-level design only, with all figures reflecting simulation and design specification.

-The Soma Acquisition Board signal chain can be partitioned into an analog signal conditioning section and a digital signal processing section.
-Here, the stages will be discussed independently, except where they overlap and integrate to produce the final output.
+The Soma Acquisition Board signal chain can be partitioned into an analog signal acquisition section and a digital signal processing section.
+The signal acquisition section amplifies the differential input and scales the signal to make maximal use of the analog-to-digital converter.
+Digital signal processing removes aliased components, frames the data, and encodes the resulting optical output signal.

 .. figure:: signalchain.svg
    :autoconvert: